This is important to know

 (This Piece first appeared in the Weekend Post on 8 April 2017)

-And it not just tree houses.
-The state restricts me form selling a coke from my living room as it contravenes the conditions of my property’s zoning.
+And its not just tree houses.
+The state restricts me from selling Coca Cola from my living room as it contravenes the conditions of my property’s zoning.
 I have changed the colour of a balustrade of a property I own in Central.
 By doing this I broke the law because I require a permit to do this where the property is older than sixty years.
-If I build a staircase too steep to a study in my loft space, or if I build a ceiling to low in a room I allocate to my (very) short nephew, or if I keep six laying hens instead of the five that the bylaws permit, I get in to trouble with the law!
+If I build a staircase too steep to a study in my loft space, or if I build a ceiling to low in a room I allocate to my (very) short nephew, or if I keep six laying hens instead of the five that the bylaws permit, I get in to trouble with the authorities!

 If I had time I would try to make an issue in the High Court about my treehouse.
 I think though I will not rush into a court action just yet (unless of course the Police to bash down my door tonight) I will rather invest the little time I have to start a discussion with you about privacy and about what level of meddling we should permit in what we do with our own time in the privacy of our own homes.
 And another thing!
 Just because judge Davis ruled against Dagga laws in this matter, does not mean you and I should label him a “Dope Head”.
 In the same way, just because I am miffed about having to consider jail time for building a treehouse, does not mean you should label me an “Anarchist” (not that I think that is a particularly bad label).
 My appeal is that we refrain from jumping to labels in an attempt to discredit, but rather that we mature to the point where we discuss, agree and find the way forward together.
 What do you think?